ElektraInitiative/libelektra/src/plugins/keytometa/README.md

 - infos/provides = conv
 - infos/needs =
 - infos/placements = presetstorage postgetstorage
-- infos/status = maintained unittest tested nodep libc configurable
+- infos/status = unittest tested nodep libc configurable discouraged
-- infos/metadata =
+- infos/metadata = comment
 - infos/description = conversion of keys to metakeys and vice versa

 ## Introduction

+> Note: This plugin uses a deprecated way to store comments.

 This plugin converts keys into metakeys of other keys.
 The keys to be converted are tagged with special metadata.